Skip to content

 Sardinia

-It is a lovely place to visit to sample delicious seafood.
+It is a lovely place to visit and sample delicious seafood.
 It is one of the largest and best fish markets in Italy.
 Also, you can see the seasonal products of Sardinia in the market and look for the sheep cheese that is famous in Sardinia as well as in the pasta shops.

 20. Villanova Neighborhood